swing-left/take-home-assessment-2025/README.md

 ## Time Limit

 The purpose of the test is not to measure the speed of code creation.
-Please try to finish by the end of Wednsday, June 25, but extra allowances are fine and will not be strictly penalized.
+Please try to finish within 5 days of being sent the code test, but extra allowances are fine and will not be strictly penalized.

 ## Submitting Your Code

 The preferred way to submit your code is to create a fork of this repo, push your changes to the forked repo, and then either:
 - open a pull request against the original repo from your forked repo
 - grant access to your forked repo to cardendmc and erhowell, so that we can access the code there.
-Alternatively, you may submit the code in the form of a zip file and send it to dcarden@swingleft.org.
+Alternatively, you may submit the code in the form of a zip file and send it to erhowell@swingleft.org.
 If you do this, please be sure to include a README in your submission with full details on how to set up and run your code.

 ## Questions or Concerns

-If you have any questions at all, feel free to reach out to [dcarden@swingleft.org](mailto:dcarden@swingleft.org)
+If you have any questions at all, feel free to reach out to [erhowell@swingleft.org](mailto:erhowell@swingleft.org)

 ## Running The Code